Château Troplong Mondot Saint-Emilion 2018 - 1er Grand Cru Classé B

 Wine rated (2021 guide) 96/100

-We waited to see what this very early harvest would produce...
-And we saw...
-Indeed, one cannot help but be seduced by the deep, mouthwatering nose.
-The cashmere-like mouthfeel precedes a superfine chalky texture that perfectly stretches the tannins, carrying the wine to a fresh, floral finish.
+We were eager to see how this very early harvest would turn out… And we saw… Indeed, one cannot help but be captivated by the deep, mouth-watering nose.
+The velvety mouthfeel gives way to a refined, chalky texture that perfectly elongates the tannins, carrying the wine to a fresh, floral finish.
 Undoubtedly the greatest Troplong in the history of the 21st century.

 About the estate:

-Crowning the Côte Pavie, this 27-hectare vineyard has suffered less erosion than all the other Saint-Emilion crus.
-The uniqueness of this single-block terroir lies in its particular location, as well as its powerful, very dense clay soils, originating from the Agenais region and dotted with stones and pebbles.
-Its former owner, Catherine Valette-Pariente, who passed away in 2014, had restored Troplong Mondot to its former glory.
-It was bought in 2017 by the reinsurer Scor.
-The property was then entrusted to Aymeric de Gironde, who ran Cos d'Estournel, one of the most prominent classified growths in the Médoc.
-To give the wine more nuance and freshness, Aymeric, who is originally from Charente, changed the winemaking process as soon as he arrived: a gentler method based on the infusion of marc and raw materials, and a reduction in the use of new barrels were the first adjustments made.
-To better showcase the vineyard plots, a new winery is under construction: this new facility will allow for greater precision in all technical operations.
-It will also enable the latest land acquisitions to be better utilized, whether Clos Labarde or Bellisle-Mondotte, neighboring vineyards that will initially be used for the second wine.
+Perched atop the Côte Pavie, this 27-hectare vineyard has suffered less from erosion than any other Saint-Émilion cru.
+The uniqueness of this contiguous terroir stems from this specific location, as well as its dense, heavy clays—originating from the Agen region—which are interspersed with stones and pebbles.
+Its former owner, Catherine Valette-Pariente, who passed away in 2014, had restored Troplong Mondot to its former glory; the estate was acquired in 2017 by the reinsurer Scor.
+The property was then entrusted to Aymeric de Gironde, who had been managing Cos d’Estournel, one of the Médoc’s most prominent classified growths.
+To help the wine gain nuance and freshness, this native of Charente modified the winemaking process upon his arrival: a gentler method based on the infusion of pomace and raw materials, along with a reduction in the use of new barrels, were the first adjustments made.
+To better showcase the vineyards, a new winery is under construction: with this new facility, we will be able to be more precise in all technical processes.
+It will also allow us to better highlight the latest land acquisitions, whether it be Clos Labarde or Bellisle-Mondotte, neighboring estates that will, for now, be included in the second wine.
 In 2020, as part of this new concept, the restaurant is set to reopen with the same Michelin-starred chef, David Charrier.
 The 2017 and 2018 vintages mark the arrival of a fresher, more accessible style.

 Robert Parker - Wine Advocate